Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 # 4 Locally Weighted Linear Rgression

 In the regression method discussed above, we treat the cost resulted from training samples equally in the process.
-However, this might not be proper since some outliers should placed less weights.
+However, this might not be proper since some outliers should be placed less weights.
 We implement this idea by placing weights to each sample with respect to the querying point.
 For example, such a weight can be:

 $$w^{(i)} = \exp\big(-\frac{(x^{(i)} - x)^2}{2r^2}\big)$$